ianlopshire/go-ssm-config/README.md

 * float32, float64
 * encoding.TextUnmarshaler

 More supported types may be added in the future.
+Field types that implement the `encoding.TextUnmarshaler` interface can be used directly or as a pointer.

 ## Licence